gitmujoshi/ai-curation-engine-cursor-generated/docs/papers/TECHNICAL_PAPER_BAML_ARCHITECTURE.md

 "Create a pluggable AI content curation system with multiple strategies that can balance performance and accuracy for family-safe content filtering"

-"Design a privacy-first architecture using local language models without external API dependencies"
+"Design a privacy-first architecture using large language models running locally without external API dependencies"
 ```